Pet Safety / Compounds / Imidacloprid

 Elevated risk

 Cats are significantly more sensitive to imidacloprid than dogs.
-Permethrin-containing products are often combined with imidacloprid in dog-label topical products (e.g., K9 Advantix); application of such products to cats causes severe pyrethroid toxicosis (the imidacloprid component itself is moderately toxic).
+Permethrin-containing products are often combined with imidacloprid in dog-label topical products (e.g., K9 Advantix); application of such products to cats is associated with severe pyrethroid toxicosis (the imidacloprid component itself is moderately toxic).
 For pure imidacloprid products at cat-labeled doses, safety profile is acceptable; however, overdose or off-label application of dog-strength concentrations carries risk of nicotinic receptor toxicity — tremors, hypersalivation, seizure-like activity.
 Cats' deficient glucuronosyltransferase activity (UGT1A6) may limit metabolism of imidacloprid conjugation products.
 ASPCA APCC advises strict product label compliance.
 Agricultural formulations (soil drenches, granular baits) present ingestion risk to outdoor cats.
 Any imidacloprid toxicity in cats warrants immediate veterinary evaluation.

 Regulatory consensus

-2 regulatory and scientific bodies have classified Imidacloprid.
+8 regulatory and scientific bodies have classified Imidacloprid.
 The classifications differ — that's the data.

 AgencyYearClassificationNotes